 We now have a product pricing approach, which assumes a double-bounded log-logistic distribution to be underlying offer prices, the parameters of which can be estimated realtime using RBFNs, based on available information.
-This approach is capable of adapting to market disruptions, which are characterized using economic regimes, as product prices are determined per dominant regime using (15) and (16) and subsequently weighted for their associated regime probabilities in (17).
+This approach can adapt to market disruptions, characterized using economic regimes, as product prices are determined per dominant regime using (15) and (16) and weighted for their associated regime probabilities in (17).
 The relations between price distributions and available information are thus dynamically modeled, depending on economic regimes.

-Structural errors in the product pricing process are accounted for by feeding market responses to placed offers back into the product pricing model.
-In order for the product pricing approach to remain valid, market responses are fed back using an exponential error term, designed to transform the estimated probability of acceptance function into a function better approximating the true acceptance probability.
+Structural errors in the product pricing process are accounted for by feeding back market responses to placed offers using an error term, designed to transform the estimated acceptance probability function into a function better approximating the true acceptance probability.
 This error term is corrected using daily observations of expected and observed acceptance probabilities - double exponentially smoothed with a smoothing factor weighted for the associated regime probabilities - using (9) through (12).
 This feedback process enables the product pricing model to adapt to the true customer offer acceptance probabilities.